2023 Student Inductees

 Iliana Chen, an Environmental Studies and Elementary Education with a concentration in Mathematics double major, is working towards her California Multiple Subject Teaching Credential.
 She is the Vice President of the BALI Club and has led campaigns raising tens of thousands of dollars for an eco-learning center providing holistic education to children in rural Indonesia, and is also a member of the Creare Service Organization, through which she volunteers at Alma Backyard Farms teaching workshops in sustainable agricultural practices to elementary-aged students.
 Chen has also led multiple service learning trips focusing on environmental, educational, and general social justice issues, including the Center for Service and Action’s Alternative Breaks trips to Appalachia and Puerto Rico, the Campus Ministry’s De Colores trips to Tijuana, Mexico, and the Suwandi Foundation’s Education Empowerment trips to Bali, Indonesia.
 She works in the Outreach and Engagement Department at the William H. Hannon Library assisting with events, and researches, collects, and reads children's books to preschool students from the LMU Children’s Center.

 Beatrice Choroser, a Political Science and Spanish double major with a minor in Peace and Justice Studies, is Vice President of Membership for the Espérer Service Organization, a student-led organization focusing on human trafficking awareness and prevention and environmental justice.
 As a member, Choroser has volunteered with non-profits including the Friends of Ballona, the Venice Learning Garden, and Heal the Bay.
-Choroser is also a member of the Women’s Swim Team and has been recognized with scholar athlete awards for each of her years at LMU and named to the Academic All-American Team.
+Choroser has also been recognized with scholar athlete awards for each of her years at LMU and named to the Academic All-American Team.
 Following graduation, she plans to attend law school and pursue a career in immigration or criminal law.

 Taylor Dischinger, an English and Marketing double-major, is a member of the Crimson Circle service organization and editor of the English department’s Criterion journal.
 He works as a Resident Advisor, Communications Assistant for the Bellarmine College of Liberal Arts, and Brand Management Assistant for the Stephanie Younger Group.
 After graduation he hopes to continue exploring storytelling in its many mediums and work as a writer in the entertainment industry.